Is your dog:

 - Is this a franchise training facility using inexperienced trainers just to turn a quick profit, or a professional dog trainer with education and years of experience?

-- Where will the training take place?
+- Where will the training sessions take place?
 Those who come to you for in-home private lessons are typically still learning and looking to gain experience.
 Professional dog trainers will require you to travel to them where they are better equiped to help you and can control the environment and any distractions, much like your veterinarian.

-- Make sure the dog trainer uses tools and methods that you are comfortable with and can explain the science behind them.
-The best dog trainers will also guarantee their training, offering unlimited follow-up at no charge.
+- Make sure the dog trainer uses tools and training methods that you are comfortable with and can explain the science behind them.
+The best dog trainers will also guarantee their training, offering unlimited follow-up at no additional charge.